 Safeguards with VA Loans

 If you qualify for a VA home loan, you have added peace of mind with these VA home safeguards:

-- The Department of Veteran Affairs may suspend the loan program from lenders who scam or try to take advantage of the veteran borrowers.
-Loan suspensions may also be issued if lenders decline to sell a new home or provide loans to eligible veterans of good credit based on race, religion, color, disability, sex, national origin or family status.
+- The Department of Veteran Affairs may suspend the loan program from lenders who try to take advantage of the veteran borrowers.
+Loan suspensions may also be issued if lenders decline loans to eligible veterans based on race, religion, color, disability, sex, national origin, or family status.

 - In instances of new construction completed under HUD or VA inspection, the government compensates you for repairing any structural defects that affect livability.
 You have to request this assistance within four years of the VA loan application to receive the warranty.

-- The Department of Veteran Affairs encourages lenders to extend forbearance if you become unable to meet the terms of the loan (based on temporary reasons).
+- The Department of Veteran Affairs encourages lenders to extend forbearance if they cannot meet the loan terms (based on temporary reasons).

-- You can only be charged the fees and additional charges that are deemed allowable by the Department of Veterans Affairs.
+- You can only be charged fees and additional charges deemed allowable by the Department of Veterans Affairs.